rigetti/pyquil/docs/source/getting_started.rst

 3. **pyQuil**: A Python library to help write and run Quil code and quantum programs.
 4. **QPUConnection**: pyQuil also includes some a special connection which lets you run experiments on Rigetti's prototype superconducting quantum processors over the cloud.
-These experiments are described in more detail `here <qpu.html>`_.

 Environment Setup
 -----------------